Towards Healthcare Research & Consulting

 Rising Incidences of Breast Cancer is Driving Asia-Pacific

-Asia-Pacific is anticipated to grow at a significant rate in the digital breast tomosynthesis market during the forecast period.
+Asia-Pacific is anticipated to grow at a significant rate in the digital breast tomosynthesis market by 20% share during the forecast period.
 The rising incidences of breast cancer, increasing awareness, and the burgeoning healthcare sector drive the market.
 It is estimated that breast cancer cases will increase by 50,000 annually this decade in India.
 While in China, around 350,000 new breast cancer cases are estimated to be diagnosed annually.
 Government initiatives have accelerated cancer research in Asia-Pacific countries, potentiating the need for early detection.
 The Indian Government announced an increase of Rs.
 4,000 crore in funding for the National Health Mission from the union budget for FY2024-25.
 The increasing public-private partnerships and mergers & acquisitions promote the development and adoption of DBT.
 Several government and private organizations conduct conferences and workshops to increase awareness about breast cancer screening and train individuals to use advanced DBT.

 For instance,